Hello There! I'm George Jose Ambooken

 I made this Android Game as a part of VIT's Internal Project Internship.

-In this Internship, I had to make a tutorial video for each step and explain each aspect of unity and the scripts I've used.
-Since this game is for Android, I had to show how to use Unity remote and how to port the game for Android Phones.
-I created the game from start to finish and also made MCQ tests for each step to refresh everything that was covered in the tutorial video.
+In this Internship, I had to make a tutorial video for each step and explain each aspect of Unity and the scripts I've used.
+Since this game is for Android, I had to show how to use Unity Remote and how to port the game for Android Phones.
+I created the game from start to finish and made MCQ tests for each step to refresh everything covered in the tutorial video.
 This course is available on VITyatri, an online learning portal of VIT.

 2021